YikaiFang/Customer-Tracker-Project/README.md

 ## User Stories

-- As a user, I want to be able to be able to specify the phone number, email, name, make, and model of a car of a customer.
+- As a user, I want to be able to be able to specify the phone number, cars with their specifications, of a customer.
 - As a user, I want to be able to add customers to a list of visited customers.
 - As a user, I want to be able to view all previously visited customers and access them from the list.
-- As a user, I want to be able to add the ability to select if special parts for a car are not ordered, ordered, or delivered.
+- As a user, I want to be able to edit the information of a customer in case of changes that may happen in the future.